Shamil-Aahmed/strugBits/README.md

 2. Enter your credentials to complete the login process.

-3. Once loggedin, start chatting and enjoy the strugBits experience!
+3. Once logged-in, start chatting and enjoy the strugBits experience!

 ## Fetch all your undeleted msgs
 ```